tillalibi97/ParsingTools/BrowserInfo/README.md

 ### https://browser-info.ru/

-This tool is for taking some required datas from this web-site
+This tool is for taking some required data from this web-site

 ### fake_useragen